View on GitHub

 peer.status

-Get the peer node status, returns connected or disconnected.
+Get the peer status, returns connecting or connected.

 room = peer.joinRoom(namespace)